Gary Oliver

 Assisted Diya Sen Gupta QC with issues of jurisdiction and disclosure in the Employment Tribunal.
 The case is discussed here.

 Tom accepts instructions in all areas of EU law.
+He has particular experience of EU law as it applies to the aviation sector.
 Prior to joining Blackstone, Tom was a Lecturer in EU law at St Peter's College, Oxford.

 Assisted Fraser Campbell with issues of pensions and EU law.
 The case is discussed here.